typhonius/acquia_cli/README.md

 1. Run `composer install`

 ## Installation/setup
+Run `./bin/acquiacli setup` (or `./vendor/bin/acquiacli setup` when used as a dependency in another project) which will ask for your credentials and automatically create this file.

+Alternatively, follow the below steps for a manual installation.
 1. Copy the `default.acquiacli.yml` file to your project root and name it `acquiacli.yml`.
 1. Add your Acquia email address to the `acquiacli.yml` file.
 1. Add either your [CloudAPI private key](https://accounts.acquia.com/account/security) (preferred) or Acquia password to the `acquiacli.yml` file.

-Alternatively, run `./bin/acquiacli setup` (or `./vendor/bin/acquiacli setup` when used as a dependency in another project) which will ask for your credentials and automatically create this file.
+1. Optionally add your CloudFlare email address and API key to the `acquiacli.yml` file.

 ## Configuration
 The Acquia Cli tool users cascading configuration on the users own machine to allow both global and per project credentials and overrides as needed.